dai-shi/react-suspense-fetch/README.md

 So far, only Relay implemented that pattern for GraphQL.
 This library aims at implementing that pattern for REST APIs.

-This is a highly experimental project.
-Everything will change.
+This is an experimental library.
+Here's the list of design decisions:

+- No React Hooks interface
+- No global cache
+- Primitive API for libraries
+- Making use of Proxies

 ## Install